bebossi/client-sante/README.md

 ### Authentication

-The project utilizes multiple authentication methods, including:
+The project uses multiple authentication methods to protect your data, including:

-### Cookies HttpOnly:
+#### Cookies (HttpOnly):

-Secure authentication using HttpOnly cookies for session management.
+Session management cookies that cannot be accessed by JavaScript, making them more secure.

-### JWT Tokens:
+#### JWT tokens:

-JSON Web Tokens are used for secure user authentication and authorization.
+Secure user authentication and authorization tokens that can be used to access protected resources.

 ### User Roles

-The system supports two user roles:
+#### The system supports three user roles:

+##### Admin Users:

-Admin Users: Have access to protected areas, including management of products, categories, orders, and toppings.
+Have access to protected areas, including management of products, categories, orders, and toppings.

+##### Normal Users:

-Normal Users: Can interact with the menu, add products to the cart, and place orders.
+Can interact with the menu, add products to the cart, and place orders.

+##### Guest:

+Created when a user visits the menu page without being logged in.
+Guests can interact with the cart and save their products to a database cart.
+When they log in or sign up, their cart is automatically updated with the products they saved.

 Admin Dashboard
 Admin users have access to a dashboard with the following information: